useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    its location in the HTML documentation.
 This is useful for linking from external tools directly to the requirement definition.

-   .. error:: Permalink generation fails silently
+   .. fault:: Permalink generation fails silently
       :id: ER_SN_PERMALINK_FAIL_SILENTLY

       If the permalink generation fails silently, it may lead to missing or incomplete data in the project without any error message.

-   .. error:: Permalink is not valid
+   .. fault:: Permalink is not valid
       :id: ER_SN_PERMALINK_NOT_VALID

       If the permalink is not valid, it may lead to errors in the documentation or incorrect traceability.

-   .. error:: Permalink links to non-existing need
+   .. fault:: Permalink links to non-existing need
       :id: ER_SN_PERMALINK_NON_EXISTING

       If the permalink links to a non-existing need, it may lead to errors in the documentation or incorrect traceability.

-   .. error:: Permalink links to wrong need
+   .. fault:: Permalink links to wrong need
       :id: ER_SN_PERMALINK_WRONG_NEED

       If the permalink links to the wrong need, it may lead to errors in the